Ralph and Rita Engelken unlock America's true wealth with organic farming methods.

 RALPH: Oh yes, definitely.
 The chisel plow is really the only machine that will blend residue properly and allow the bacteria to help decompose the matter.

-PLOWBOY: Now chiseling-in contrast to the moldboard method, which flips the earth up and over-just sort of digs into the soil without overturning it?
+Now chiseling — in contrast to the moldboard method, which flips the earth up and over — just sort of digs into the soil without overturning it?

 RALPH: Many farmers who try the no-till approach find, after a few years, that it really doesn't work very well.
 Their soil hardens, and they end up relying on herbicides and pesticides to combat weeds and insects.
-[EDITOR'S NOTE: We'll discuss this problem further in our next issue.]
 Soil is composed of air, water, and organic matter.
 If you eliminate any of the three, you're going to have problems.
 And that's exactly what no-till does.
 It prevents oxygen from getting into the soil.

 RALPH: The fact that we follow a six-year crop rotation system.
 On any given field, we'll generally plant corn for two years, then sow oats for one year, and then follow that with three plantings of alfalfa.
 We do have one field where we've grown corn continuously for 15 years, but that's really just for research.